koumoul-dev/vuetify-jsonschema-form/README.md

   - implement [explicit layout management](https://github.com/koumoul-dev/vuetify-jsonschema-form/issues/293) as well as the current implicit layout
   - better distinction between disabled (fields are rendered but not active) and readonly (content is rendered purely for reading, does not even look like a form) ?
   - use standard json pointers for key, fullKey, fromData, etc
+  - find a better way of resolving $refs, the copy/pasted chunk of code we use for now is not a great fit

 ### Development frameworks and tools